 We will be discussing this innovation in a future post.
-So stay tuned!

 Maybe you have been told you need a root canal treatment, but don’t know what’s involved or perhaps even have a question that needs answering.

-Dr Veronica Roller believes you should get all the facts first before deciding whether root canal therapy is right for you.
+I believe you should get all the facts first before deciding whether root canal therapy is right for you.

 All questions relating to these procedures are essential, even the ones that you feel are simple.